stokeydev/pa1/README.md

 ### **Desktop, Tablet & Mobile Differences**

-To ensure responsivity I used Flexbox in my CSS styling.
-Main elements in the body of the site i.e. the business ethos, menu sections, and contact sections were displayed in a row format for desktops but this switched to a column for smaller screen sizes.
+To ensure responsivity I used bootstrap's column approach.
+Main elements in the body of the site i.e. the cards, images with text, and support us sections were displayed in a row format for desktops but this switched to a column for smaller screen sizes.
 The header and footer remained the same, whilst images were resized to fit the display.

 ### **Tablet View (iPad Mini/iPad Pro/Surface Pro)**